 The arid zones which constitute 68 per cent of Sindh are classified as subtropical deserts.
 The entire province receives only an average of 200mm of rain per annum with the evaporation rate of water being higher than the rate of precipitation.
 Hence water scarcity is a critical issue as these areas fall outside the canal-irrigation system.
 Since desertification has affected soil productivity, communities have increased livestock.
-This results in overgrazing which makes it difficult for rangeland to regenerate as soil
+This results in overgrazing which makes it difficult for rangeland to regenerate as soil stabilisation is destroyed.

 In Thar, wind erosion leads to further desertification as fertile land turns to a barren desert when fertile soil is blown away.
 The use of tractor causes further soil erosion and land degradation.